Skip to Content

 Lower the experience rate and sell boosts!

 Now because of the way development works and the game industry as a whole, that isn’t the case.
 This is where DLC frequently comes into play by adding new content to a once complete game.
-In my personal opinion, DLC can fall into the same problem as microtransactions.
+In my opinion, DLC can fall into the same problem as microtransactions.
 It’s wonderful when extra content gets added to a game prolonging a title you enjoy.

 Pay-to-win?
 More Like Pay-to-Fashion?